Skip advert

 There are three driving modes to choose from in the ZS EV: Eco, Normal and Sport.
 Even in Eco mode, the car has enough punch for town driving and more, while Normal makes throttle inputs sharper and more reactive.
 The Sport mode, however, doesn’t unleash a hidden sporty side to the MG.

-You also get three switchable regenerative braking modes, which can be toggled through using the 'KERS' switch; the strongest of the trio isn’t quite resistive enough to enable one-pedal driving.
+You also get three switchable regenerative braking modes, which can be toggled via the 'KERS' switch.
+The strongest of the trio isn’t quite resistive enough to enable one-pedal driving, though.

 Handling